 - Used to avoid medication errors such as duplication, omission, dosing errors, and drug interactions

-- Standardized abbreviations and writing styles
+Abbreviations and writing styles

-- Help prevent communication and transcribing errors
+- Help prevent communication and transcription errors

 - Tall man lettering: a strategy used to prevent dispensing errors related to medications that look or sound alike (e.g., buPROPion vs. busPIRone)